 ₫ —đồng

-Used in Vietnam where Vietnamese is primarily spoken/used .
+Used in Vietnam where Vietnamese is primarily spoken/use .
 Source

 € —Euro